Hath-Set: DC Rebirth

-In "DC Rebirth" as part of the "Dark Nights: Metal" storyline, Hat-Seth was born in prehistoric times.
+In the DC Rebirth relaunch, Hat-Seth was born in prehistoric times.
 His life was a mixture of lies and half-truths woven by Barbatos.
-After an encounter with a time-displaced Batman, Hat-Seth founded the Judas Tribe which was also called the Bat Tribe.
-Hath-Set led it into war against the other tribes including the Bird Tribe.
-The Judas Tribe caused this war to bring Barbatos to Earth.
-Hath-Set made a weapon out of Nth Metal to slay the Chieftain of the Bird Tribe and his wife.
-After doing that, the Nth Metal weapon caused them to confront their reincarnations following his unseen death.
-In Ancient Egypt, Hath-Set was the servant of Prince Khufu and Chay-Ara.
-Using Nth Metal from a crashed Thanagarian ship, Hath-Set killed Prince Khufu and Chay-Ara.
-Using sorcery, he had made sure that they did not remember their lives before Ancient Egypt when they next reincarnated.
-Carter Hall had a vision of Hat-Seth in Ancient Egypt while experience visions of the future that revolve around Batman.
+After an encounter with a time-displaced Batman, Hat-Seth founded the Judas Tribe, also called the Bat Tribe.
+Hath-Set made a weapon out of Nth Metal to slay the Chieftain of the Bird Tribe and his wife, causing all three to reincarnate.

 Hath-Set returns in the pages of Hawkman.
-When Hawkman and Hawkwoman are reincarnated for a final time as their Golden Age incarnations, Anton Hastor realises that the cycle of reincarnation has been broken and he will be able to finally kill his ancient enemies for good and pass on to the afterlife.
+When Hawkman and Hawkwoman are reincarnated for a final time as their Golden Age incarnations, Anton Hastor realizes that the cycle of reincarnation has been broken and he will be able to kill the two for good and pass on to the afterlife.
 He steals his Nth Metal dagger from the JSA Brownstone and uses it to telepathically contact Hawkman.
 He murders the passengers of an entire train and raises them as zombies via necromancy.
-Hawkman is initially paralysed by his fear of death, but overcomes it and disarms Hastor by stabbing himself with the dagger.
+Hawkman is initially paralyzed by his fear of death, but overcomes it and disarms Hastor by stabbing himself with the dagger.
 He destroys the dagger and Hastor commits suicide by standing on a collapsing railway bridge.
-Hath-Set continues to be reincarnated throughout the centuries and attack the Hawks, each time he is defeated.
+Hath-Set continues to be reincarnated throughout the centuries and attack the Hawks.

 Powers and abilities

-Hath-Set can reincarnate into different descendants. he is also shown to be an expert at armed combat.
+Hath-Set can reincarnate into different descendants.
+He is also shown to be an expert at armed combat.